andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea_DataFormat_v2.md

 ## Summary

-This document describes the data format used by `RichTextArea`'s default text model `RichTextModel` for saving/loading/copying/pasting of the rich text.
+This document describes the data format used by `RichTextArea`'s default text model `RichTextModel` for saving, loading, copying, and pasting of rich content.

 This format (as a part of an incubator module) is likely to change once the decision to integrate it into the JavaFX core is made.